ZsoltTanko/inline-llm-lens/docs/TROUBLESHOOTING.md

 1. Press the hotkey **once** with the app running.
 A system dialog should appear asking for Accessibility access.
 Click **Open System Settings**.
 2. In **Privacy & Security → Accessibility**, toggle the `InlineLLMLens` row on.
 3. **Quit the app** (menu-bar icon → Quit) and **relaunch** it.
 AX trust is cached at process start; the running process never sees the new permission until it restarts.
 4. Press the hotkey again with text selected.
-The panel footer should now read `AX: trusted · capture: accessibility`.
+The orange dot in the panel header should disappear, and the log should show `capture: accessibility`.

 ### If a stale row is stuck